Miskamyasa/mmkl/README.md

 [EN](./keyboard-layout-en.kle)

-English layout is based on regular QWERTY layout, but with small tweaks.
+English layout is based on [SOUL](https://kennetchaz.github.io/symmetric-typing/soul.html) layout, but with small tweaks.
-Letters E and J are swapped, so that E is on the home row and J is on the second row.
-Comma, period and question marks have been moved to different places.
+Comma, period and question marks have been moved to different places for better multi language consistency.

 <img src="./keyboard-layout-en.png" width="100%">